DerGuru/The-Resonant/New Chapters/01 - Part1/P1-05_Echoes.md

 ﻿## Part 1 - Lost and Found | Ch.
-05 - "This is permanent, Jason"
+05 - This is permanent, Jason

 The whisper came at 3 AM, slipping through the edges of Jason's awareness like smoke under a door.